sanskriti16/robustest_documentation_source/teststepmanagement.rst

 .. image:: _static/teststep3.png

+* :bolditalic:`Re-arrange icon`

-* *Re-arrange icon* - this icon helps in two ways:
+      This icon helps in two ways:

-      a.
-By pressing and holding the mouse pointer over this icon and then dragging it, the user can re-arrange the position of this specific test step within the test case.
+      **a.** By pressing and holding the mouse pointer over this icon and then dragging it, the user can re-arrange the position of this specific test step within the test case.

-      b.
-By clicking on this icon, the user can pin the test step.
+      **b.** By clicking on this icon, the user can pin the test step.
 This means that any new test step that is now recorded will be positioned after the pinned test step.

 .. image:: _static/teststep4.png

-* *Checkbox to select test step* - when the checkbox on a test step is selected, two more buttons become at the top of the Test Step table - 'Group Play' button and the 'Group Delete' button
+* :bolditalic:`Checkbox to select test step` - when the checkbox on a test step is selected, two more buttons become at the top of the Test Step table - 'Group Play' button and the 'Group Delete' button

-   * *Group Play button* - when this button is clicked, all test steps in the test case, that have been selected by enabling the checkbox on the test step, are executed in the order in which they are present in the test case.
+   * :bolditalic:`Group Play button` - when this button is clicked, all test steps in the test case, that have been selected by enabling the checkbox on the test step, are executed in the order in which they are present in the test case.

-   * *Group Delete button* - when this button is clicked, all test steps in the test case, that have been selected by enabling the checkbox on the test step, are deleted in the order in which they are present in the test case.
+   * :bolditalic:`Group Delete button` - when this button is clicked, all test steps in the test case, that have been selected by enabling the checkbox on the test step, are deleted in the order in which they are present in the test case.

 .. image:: _static/teststep5.png

-* *Test step execution status* -  this icon indicates the status after execution of the test step.
+* :bolditalic:`Test step execution status` -  this icon indicates the status after execution of the test step.